-- 5. The instructor will inform the student of the time and place at which the challenge exam will be given, as well as the objectives which the exam covers, the type of exam, and the criteria for assigning grades. - 6.
+- 4. The student then submits the request with the above two signatures to the course instructor. - 5.
+The instructor will inform the student of the time and place at which the challenge exam will be given, as well as the objectives which the exam covers, the type of exam, and the criteria for assigning grades. - 6.
 The challenge exam must be taken and graded before the course begins. - 7.
 The instructor must report the results of the challenge on the petition form to the department chair/program director in which the course is offered, the department chair/program director of the student's program and to the assistant dean for student affairs. - 8.
 The student's department chair/program director will then notify the student of the results of the exam. - 9.
-When the assistant dean for student affairs has been notified that the student has passed the exam, the office of student services will be requested to delete the course, and at the end of the academic period, to enter the course as credit by examination with the appropriate grade. - 10.
+When the assistant dean for student affairs has been notified that the student has passed the exam, the Office of the Registrar will be requested to delete the course, and at the end of the academic period, to enter the course as credit by examination with the appropriate grade. - 10.
 A student who fails to successfully pass the challenge exam or fails to waive the course without credit will be required to proceed with the course.